plasmapotential/heatFOAM/README.md

 openFOAMpath/applications/solvers/custom/heatFoam

-where openFOAMpath is the location of the openFOAM source code on your local machine
+where openFOAMpath is the location of the openFOAM source code on your local machine.
+Once you have placed this code in the correct location, you can compile by using the build_heatFoam script.
+Note that you must have already sourced your OF installation in the terminal before running build_heatFoam.

 ## heatFoamTemplate